 Personal Injury Newsletter

-Burden of Proof in Most Personal Injury and Other Civil Cases
+“Standard of Proof” in Most Personal Injury and Other Civil Cases

 Crimes are wrongful acts against society for which punishment may be imposed.
 Where an individual is injured through the wrongful action (“tort”) of another, the law may also give the injured party the right to file a civil lawsuit to recover damages.
 The same wrongdoing may constitute both a crime and a tort, and subject the wrongdoer to both criminal and civil liability.